asifurrouf/Espresso-Examples/README.md

 ## About
 This repository contains an example Android application and a number of helpful Espresso UI tests to act as a helpful reference.

+## Usage

+To use test execute the tests you will can execute using the gradle command: `./gradlew app:createDebugCoverageReport` or by building the tests with a test configuration in Android Studio.

 ## Libraries Used